 - 1/2 cup chilled coconut oil (place in the fridge for about 15 minutes, any longer it will become border-line rock solid)

-- generous 2 Tablespoons raw, organic, unfiltered honey (vegans, use brown rice syrup)
+- generous 2 Tablespoons raw, organic, unfiltered honey (vegans, use brown rice or maple syrup)

 - 1/4 cup ice water